 The Alliance’s Government Relations Committee consists of approximately 15 volunteer leaders along with Alliance staff, who represent a broad spectrum of Alliance membership and regional interests including members from local government, large and small businesses, construction, education groups, energy, banking and health care.
 The Committee meets monthly and establishes the legislative agenda for the Lynchburg Regional Business Alliance for the upcoming General Assembly Session.

-The Government Relations Committee, along with the Director of Government Relations, John Putney identifies and monitors local and state policy issues of importance to Alliance members and the business in our region.
+The Government Relations Committee, along with the Director of Government Relations, Barry Butler, identifies and monitors local and state policy issues of importance to Alliance members and the business in our region.
 We evaluate the issue from a broad prospective, develop a position, educate and communicate with our members, and advocate our position to public policy makers.

 The Alliance’s constructive and pro-active efforts at the local, state and federal level are directed toward building a positive climate for job and investment growth in the Lynchburg region.
 The Alliance also has a partnership with the Virginia Chamber and VAWEST Business & Legislative Coalition.